kblee152/kblee152.github.io/_posts/2019-09-25-Hackerrank-SQL-Bacsic-Select.md

 ---
 layout: post
-title: "SQL-Basic Select-Weather Observation Station 5"
+title: "Hackerrank-SQL-Basic Select-Weather Observation Station 5"
 tags: [Hackerrank, SQL]
 comments: true
 ---

-### SQL-Basic-Select-Weather Observation Station 5

 #### Problem
 Query the two cities in STATION with the shortest and longest CITY names, as well as their respective lengths (i.e.: number of characters in the name).
 If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.